treeframework/base.lede/README.md

 ## Installation

-You can install `lede` module via Bower, npm, Git Submodules, or copy and paste.
+You can install `lede` module via Bower, npm, or copy and paste.

 ### Install using Bower: